fabiang/true-combat/README.md

 ### Linux

-Just cd the the folder where you unpacked the archive and run
+Just change the directory to where you've unpacked the archive and run:

 ```
 ./install